Atlanta announce $18m sale of Martinez to Saudi side Al-Nassr | Goal.com

 This season, Martinez had seemingly found his form, firing four goals and four assists in 10 total appearances between league play and the CONCACAF Champions League.

-De Boer was dismissed following a dismal performance at the MLS is Back Tournament, with Atlanta United earning five points from four matches under interim boss Steven Glass since the league's restart.
+De Boer was dismissed following a dismal performance at the MLS is Back Tournament, with Atlanta United earning five points from four matches under interim boss Stephen Glass since the league's restart.

 However, the 27-year-old Martinez will now head to Saudi Araba, with Atlanta United confirming that the sale will join Miguel Almiron's $27m (£20m) move to Newcastle as the two most lucrative sales in MLS history.